Telecominfraproject/wlan-cloud-rrm/IMPLEMENTATION.md

 `KafkaRunner` wraps the following [Apache Kafka] clients, handling the run loop and graceful shutdown:
-* `UCentralKafkaConsumer` implements the Kafka consumer for OpenWiFi topics, and passes data (ex. device state, wifi scan results, system endpoints) to other modules via listener interfaces.
+* `UCentralKafkaConsumer` implements the Kafka consumer for OpenWiFi topics, and passes data (ex. device state, Wi-Fi scan results, system endpoints) to other modules via listener interfaces.
 * `UCentralKafkaProducer` implements the Kafka producer, which is responsible for periodically pushing system events required for discoverability by other